aayagzhov/scanner/README.md

 # File Scanner Utility

 This project is a file scanning utility that detects "malicious" files in a specified directory by comparing MD5 hashes against a given database.
 The project is written in C++ with an object-oriented approach and uses CMake as the build system.
-Work oly for **Windows** and **Linux**.
+Work oly for **Windows** and **Ubuntu**.

 ## Prerequisites